-The collections maintained at the UML Arboretum fall within two broad categories: general and specialized collections:
+The collections maintained at the UML Arboretum fall within two broad categories: General and Specialized Collections.

-- 6.1 General collection, or non-specialized collections that are managed for support of the university's landscape with special focus on environmental and aesthetic values befitting the urban-influenced climate and conditions of Lowell, Massachusetts.
-This primarily public display contains plants whose role is primarily aesthetic and to illustrate landscape design concepts (e.g. right plant, right place, formal or naturalistic garden elements, four season interest, pollinator habitat, water conservation and native plant landscapes).
-When practical, the general collection is used to trial new species, cultivars and hybrids in order to inform the university community and general public of new landscape plants that are preforming well in our current climate and show promise of performing well in future climate scenarios for Lowell. - 6.2 Specialized collections are those collections slated for continued and robust growth in both taxonomic diversity and conservation value, and that add value to student education and observation.
-They include the following: - 6.2.1 Curriculum Collection: This teaching collection focuses on plant specimens already present or future accession priorities to aid class work in plant identification, systematics, and taxonomy.
-This important tangible learning resource provides critical hands-on learning outside of the classroom and creates opportunities for collaboration between university planners, grounds staff, faculty, and students. - 6.2.2 Northeastern U.S. Collection: Approximately 40% of the surveyed trees in the UML Arboretum are native to the Northeastern United States including Massachusetts, Maine, New Hampshire, New York, Connecticut and Rhode Island.
+- 6.1 General Collection, or non-specialized collections that are managed for support of the University's landscape with special focus on environmental and aesthetic values befitting the urban-influenced climate and conditions of Lowell, MA.
+This primarily public display contains plants whose role is primarily aesthetic and to illustrate landscape design concepts (e.g. right plant, right place, formal or naturalistic garden elements, four season interest, pollinator habitat, water conservation, and native plant landscapes.)
+When practical, the general collection is used to trial new species, cultivars, and hybrids in order to inform the University community and general public of new landscape plants that are preforming well in our current climate and show promise of performing well in future climate scenarios for Lowell, MA. - 6.2 Specialized Collections are those collections slated for continued and robust growth in both taxonomic diversity and conservation value and adds value to student education and observation.
+They include the following: - 6.2.1 Curriculum Collection This teaching collection focuses on plant specimens already present or future accession priorities to aid class work in plant identification, systematics, and taxonomy.
+This important tangible learning resource provides critical hands-on learning outside of the classroom and creates opportunities for collaboration between university planners, horticulture staff, faculty, and students. - 6.2.2 Northeastern US Collection Approximately 40% of the surveyed trees in the UML Arboretum are native to the Northeastern United States including Massachusetts, Maine, New Hampshire, New York, Connecticut, and Rhode Island.